 Starbucks is one of the biggest purchasers of fair trade coffee.
 The company began to purchase fair trade coffee in 2000, and since then, they have paid more than $16 million on top of the purchase price of regular coffee to promote positive relationships between growers and traders.

 Fair trade coffee is not a marketing ploy to make people feel good about their purchase.
-Products with fair trade coffee certification undergo a rigorous and complex process that takes six to nine months.
+Coffee products with fair trade certification undergo a rigorous and complex process that takes six to nine months.

 The fair-trade coffee movement started as a response to struggling Mexican coffee farmers in the late 1980s.
 Since it started, it has expanded to many countries worldwide.
 Almost every country produces coffee beans that adhere to fair trade policies, including Peru, Indonesia, Brazil, Vietnam, Colombia, Nicaragua, and many others.